 Artificial intelligence and machine learning technologies are shaking up major facets of securities operations from robo advisors to reconciliation systems guided by A.I.
-This award will spotlight the industry participant that has done the most to advance operations via A.I./M.L. initiatives.
+This award will spotlight the industry participant that has done the most to advance operations via A.I./M.L. operations via natural language processing, A.I./M.L. initiatives.

-The securities industry is moving ahead via the blockchain/distributed ledger technology (DLT) disruption that started with Bitcoin crypto currency transactions.
+The securities industry is moving ahead with new solutions that use blockchain/distributed ledger technology (DLT) for cryptocurrency-based transactions or for advances in key operations.
 The new systems are beginning to challenge incumbent middle- and back-office systems that support multiple assets.
 Financial services firms, a variety of IT and service providers and other organizations are making blockchains a new, exciting reality.
 This award is meant to focus attention on the breakthrough systems that will advance securities operations the most.

 This award will recognize the IT solution, systems, innovation or service that exemplifies the best that a provider has to offer for buy-side firms as they strive for operational excellence.
 The winning offering can be a standalone product or service or part of a suite.